nci/gsky/Documents/ows/README.md

 		- Slide show will start automatically.
 		- It will run at the set speed.
 	- There is no option to uncheck the timings.
-		- *"If you don't like duck, then you are rather stuck"* - Basil Fawlty (1975).
+		- *"If you don't like duck, then you are rather stuck" - Basil Fawlty (1975)*.
 	- You can fast forward by clicking the right arrow.
-		- It will auto restart the timed display if you don't click the arrow again.
+		- It will automatically restart the timed display if you don't click the arrow again.
 	- Or, cancel the timing entirely by pressing the left arrow.
 		- Then you MUST click the mouse or right/left arrow to move.
-	- The \*.ppsx file is not editable.
+	- The **\*.ppsx** file is not editable.

 - Word document (**\*.docx**):
 	- Open in Word 2016 or later.